Frankly, I'm no restoration expert. I do simple things to make my

 - Replacement decals for many antique typewriters are offered by

 Paul Robert.
-See
+Visit

-his list here.
+his online shop here.

 - It's possible to get nickel parts replated.
 You may want